-The full-time program spans two years: four academic-year semesters (two fall, two spring), a summer session between years 1 and 2, and one or two J-terms (January Term).
-During year 1, students will engage in clinical work that directly and simultaneously corresponds to course work.
+The full-time program spans two years: four academic-year semesters (two fall, two spring), a summer session between years one and two, and one or two J-terms (January Term).
+During year one students will engage in clinical work that directly and simultaneously corresponds to course work.
 Clinical assignments are completed at the UNH Speech-Language-Hearing Center (SLHC) as well as University-sponsored satellite programs.
-During year 2, students will complete two semesters of diagnostic clinic at the UNH SLHC along with two externships at two different settings.
+During year two students will complete two semesters of diagnostic clinic at the UNH SLHC along with two externships at two different settings.
 Students shall participate in at least one externship that corresponds to their selected option in order to develop clinical skills in their area of interest.

 Upon completion of the degree, graduates are prepared to practice clinically in a range of employment settings, including schools, hospitals, rehabilitation centers, private practice and early intervention centers.

 In addition to the academic and clinical requirements, the UNH Department of Communication Sciences and Disorders implemented an Essential Functions Policy on June 7, 2010.
 This policy identifies basic communication, motor, cognitive, sensory and behavioral-social abilities that are necessary for completion of our masters program and successful professional practice.
 Some of these abilities should be in place when students begin the program, while others will be developed throughout the program.
 Early each fall the Essential Functions Policy will be reviewed with new students beginning our program.
 Students are expected to sign that they have reviewed and understand the policy and will follow the stated guidelines.